gvwilson/sensibleadventures/cloudherd/new.md

 his sword and scabbard clatter to the ground.

 "Well now---" Yestevan began.
 Sergeant Dorbu held up a hand to stop him without turning his head.
-The rogue cloudherd scowled, but bit back whatever he had been about to say.
+The shunned cloudherd scowled, but bit back whatever he had been about to say.

 "On the bright side," Ulfmaerr said half an hour later, "At least